codatio/codat-docs/docs/integrations/accounting/sagebusinesscloud/accounting-sagebusinesscloud-setup.md

 - Add your application's secure keys to the Codat Portal.
 - Enable your Sage Business Cloud Accounting integration in the Codat portal.

-:::note Supported versions and geographies
+:::Note Supported versions and geographies

 Codat currently supports the following versions of Sage Business Cloud Accounting: